ggez/ggez/README.md

 * Filesystem abstraction that lets you load resources from folders or zip files
 * Hardware-accelerated rendering of bitmaps
 * Playing and loading sounds through SDL2_mixer
-* TTF font rendering through SDL2_ttf, as well as bitmap fonts.
+* TTF font rendering with rusttype, as well as bitmap fonts.
 * Interface for handling keyboard and mouse events easily through callbacks
 * Config file for defining engine and game settings
 * Easy timing and FPS measurement functions.